 - Enter a descriptive Name for your creative.

 Indicate the Target ad unit size.
 This size should align with the ad unit to which you want this creative to serve.
-The size should also align with the dimensions of the creative uploaded next.
+The size should also align with the dimensions of the creative you will upload in Step 8 below.

 Select Upload an image file or Use a remote image.

 Upload an image file: Drag and drop or click Browse to upload an image file.
-Supported are:
+Be sure your file meets these criteria:

 - GIF, JPG, or PNG image files